opensearch-project/documentation-website/_upgrade-to/upgrade-to.md

 If you want to migrate from an existing Elasticsearch OSS cluster to OpenSearch and find the [snapshot approach]({{site.url}}{{site.baseurl}}/upgrade-to/snapshot-migrate/) unappealing, you can migrate your existing nodes from Elasticsearch OSS to OpenSearch.

 If your existing cluster runs an older version of Elasticsearch OSS, the first step is to upgrade to version 6.x or 7.x.

+Before deciding on the version of Elasticsearch OSS for your upgrade, refer to the [Migrating to OpenSearch and limits on the number of nested JSON objects]({{site.url}}{{site.baseurl}}/breaking-changes/#migrating-to-opensearch-and-limits-on-the-number-of-nested-json-objects) documentation in Breaking changes to see whether the issue will have an impact on your cluster and, therefore, your decisions about upgrades and migration.
+{: .important }

 Elasticsearch OSS supports two types of upgrades: rolling and cluster restart.

 - Rolling upgrades let you shut down one node at a time for minimal disruption of service.